V4Fire/Client/src/components/base/b-list/README.md

 ] .
 ```

-### Use of the component with the providing of an active item
+### Using the component with a provided active item

 ```
 < b-list :active = 0 | :items = [ &